Back to Home Page

 Tsarist Government influences on Doukhobor emigration ...

 While it is tempting to suggest that the Doukhobor petition in question had a significant impact on the attitude of the Romanov tsar and his government, it is quite likely that they had far more serious matters on their mind than a few thousand recalcitrant Doukhobors in the Caucasus.
-It would become apparent in the next decade or two, that the Russian monarchy, and indeed the Romanov dynasty itself, were facing the possibility of their own imminent destruction.
+It would become apparent in the next decade or two, that the Russian monarchy, and indeed the Romanov dynasty itself, were facing the possibility of their own imminent demise.

 Their oppressive policies, endured by their subjects for decades were becoming less and less palatable to citizens, intellectuals and political activists alike, and the frustration of the more radical elements of the population was boiling over into violent uprisings and assassinations, including that of Alexander II in 1881.
 Alexander III's subsequent reactionary monarchy came to an end when he also died in 1894, and the immediate transition of the monarchy to his son Nicholas, preoccupied the inexperienced and somewhat disoriented Romanovs and their central government for a period of time.
 But rather than expressing tolerance and making a serious attempt at reform, Tsar Nicholas II continued the repressive policies of his father.